HiDefTextiles/HiDefKnits/RANNIS/WorkPlan.md

 ### Deliverables and results
 1. Participate in Handverk og Hönnun, an annual craft- and trade-show at Reykjavík City Hall.
-2. Participate in the 33rd Chaos Communication Congress (33C3), the annual conference organized by the Chaos Computer Club (CCC) in Hamburg, Germany.
+2. Participate in the 33rd Chaos Communication Congress (33C3), the annual conference organized by the Chaos Computer Club (CCC) in Hamburg, Germany

 ### Project tasks and participants
 1. Helga will showcase HiDef: Knits at Handverk og Hönnun (October 2017)
 2. Brennan will showcase HiDef: Knits at 33C3 (December 2017)

-## 9 Marketing #2
+## 10 Marketing #2
 ###### Responsible: Helga Ingimundardóttir
 ###### Time period: months 21-24